artluai/spoolcast/ASSET_RULES.md

 ## Purpose

-This file defines how agents and apps should source, validate, reuse, fetch, and budget assets.
+This file defines how agents and apps should source, validate, reuse, fetch, manifest, and budget assets.

 ## Global Asset Rule